 Other key elements of international SEO involve tweaking your URL structure and optimizing website navigation for each target market.
 For example, many sites create separate subdomains or subdirectories for each country or language they want to target (e.g., us.example.com or example.com/uk).

-Page Structure for International SEO
+Page Structure For International SEO

 You should also configure your server settings so that search engines serve up pages based on geographical location – this means that users in France will see French version pages when they search even if they enter a query in English!
-You can do this by creating ‘geo targeted’ HTML versions for each country (remotely hosted on separate domains), redirecting traffic from one domain to another based on IP address, or using Google Webmaster Tools’ Geographic Targeting feature which allows you to specify what country you want search results to appear in for certain queries.

-Does It Help With My International SEO Rankings?
+Does International SEO Boost Rankings?

-Back to the Basics
+Back To The Basics

 - ccTLD: Domains with a country specific extension, like .us

 - gTLD: General domains, like .com

 Differentiating country specific pages on a gTLD can take several forms:

 - Subdomains, like us.site.com

 - Subdirectories, like site.com/us